Date posted: 17 March 2020

 Water fountains throughout the gardens have been temporarily turned off.
 Please ensure you bring plenty of water on your visit.

-The Diggers shop at Adelaide Botanic Garden has now re-opened and will trade Fridays, Saturdays and Sundays from 10am - 4pm.
+The Diggers shop at Adelaide Botanic Garden is open every day from 10am - 4pm.

 They will have a full seed selection to coincide with the launch of their 2020/21 Heirloom Seed Annual, as well as a small range of edibles and flowering perennials which will build up over the coming weeks.

 Our indoor botanical collection spaces are now open.
-This includes the Bicentennial Conservatory, the Palm House and the Santos Museum of Economic Botany
+This includes the Bicentennial Conservatory and the Palm House as well as the Santos Museum of Economic Botany which will operate with reduced opening hours.

-The Amazon Waterlily Pavilion will re-open Saturday 4 July with the return of the giant waterlily Victoria amazonica expected in August.
+The Amazon Waterlily Pavilion has re-opened and the giant waterlily Victoria amazonica is expected to return home sometime in August.

 As part of our COVID-safe plan, you will notice some changes as part of visitation to these spaces.
 The number of people allowed in each venue has been restricted to allow for the government social distancing requirement of 1.5 metres.
 For everyone's safety, please respect the capacity limits inside each building: